-This Survey Guide contains all the instructions, definitions and guidelines for the SREB-State Data Exchange Survey 2016-17.
-All data are to be entered into the spreadsheet templates provided.
-This year, we are introducing a new method by which you will submit your data.
-Please do not email the completed templates to Susan Lounsbury.
-Instead, you will upload the templates on the new Data Exchange portal.
+This Survey Guide contains all the instructions, definitions and guidelines for the 2017-18 SREB State Data Exchange Survey.
+All data are to be entered in the spreadsheet templates provided.
+This year, we continue the method of submitting survey data that began last year.
+You will download survey templates from the Data Exchange portal and upload surveys to the portal after you have completed them.
+Please do not email completed templates to Susan Lounsbury or Christiana Datubo-Brown.

-General Tips and Instructions: The parts of the survey are no longer different tabs in an Excel workbook.
+General Tips and Instructions: Like last year, all parts of the survey are not saved under different tabs in a single Excel workbook.
 Instead, each part of the survey is a separate Excel file.
-Otherwise, the survey remains the same.
+Thus, the survey remains the same as last year.
 As in the past, please do not enter data in the gray and purple shaded areas of the survey as these are calculated fields.
-For surveys involving four-year colleges or two-year colleges with bachelor's degrees, complete Part 1 on degrees and certificates as soon as possible and upload it to the Data Exchange portal.
-This allows us to determine the proper SREB category for each institution.
-For surveys covering two-year colleges or technical institutes or colleges, complete Part 1 on degrees and certificates and Part 4 on credit/contact hours as soon as possible and upload them to the new portal for the same reason.
+This year, we ask that data for all institutions - four-year colleges, all two-year colleges including those offering bachelor's degrees, and technical institutes or colleges - to please complete Part 1 on degrees and certificates awarded and Part 4 on credit/contact hours as soon as possible and upload them to the new portal.
+Receiving these data early in the process allows us to determine the proper SREB category for each institution at the beginning of the data collection rather than the end.
 Only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.

 Do not edit institution names listed in Part 1.
 Instead, please note name changes, mergers, etc., at the bottom of the list or by attaching a comment to the cell containing the current name of the institution.
-After SREB sends you notification of the institutional classifications, please use the new classifications and institution names from Parts 1 and/or 4 to revise the classifications and institution names in the remaining parts of the survey, as necessary.
-Please complete these steps before forwarding the templates to other staff to complete their sections.
-If additions or changes are made to the data for the prior year(s), please highlight these additions or changes with a yellow background.
+If additions or changes are made to the data for the prior year(s), please highlight these additions or changes in yellow.

-Please upload Parts 1 and 4 as soon as possible or by May 5, 2017.
+Please upload Parts 1 and 4 as soon as possible or by May 7, 2018.

-Parts 3 and 5 through 8 are due June 2, 2017 and Part 2 is due June 23, 2017.
+Parts 3 and 5 through 8 are due June 4, 2018.

+and Part 2 is due June 25, 2018.

-For assistance in completing the SREB State Data Exchange survey, call Susan Lounsbury at (404) 879-5546.
+For assistance in completing the SREB State Data Exchange survey, contact Susan Lounsbury at susan.lounsbury@sreb.org or (404) 879-5546 or Christiana Datubo-Brown at christiana.datubo-brown@sreb.org or (404) 879-5545.